 The main difference is that while the fricative is pronounced through the narrowing of some parts of the vocal tract, the affricates are a complex consonant that begins with an occlusive phase before moving on to a fricative phase.

 All of these consonants are divided into two types: voiceless and voiced.
 To produce voiceless consonants, you do not use your vocal cords.
 Voiced consonants do use your vocal cords.

 To see the difference clearly, put your fingers on the front of your throat when pronouncing the examples below.
 When making a voiced sound, you will feel a vibration in your throat.
 For a voiceless consonant, you should feel nothing.

-To better understand the differences, let’s look at them in detail.
+Now, to better understand the differences between fricatives and affricates, as well as how they are pronounced, let’s look at them in detail.

 Examples: five /faɪv/, four /fɔː(r)/, fine /faɪn/